Mom, Dad, 2.4 kids, dog, house in the suburbs. Cat optional.

 The evil supervillain "Brainchild" (a.k.a Charles) from The Tick's animated series is the older son in a nuclear family.
 His parents are very progressive and hope he'll eventually grow out of the "supervillain" phase.

 If you want to break out of the 2-or-3-kids pattern, you could try going much, much larger.
-This can be justified via religious beliefs note Catholics and Mormons are just two of the groups whose beliefs promote large families, but it doesn't have to be.
+This can be justified via religious beliefs note Catholics, Mormons and Orthodox Jews are just a few of the groups whose beliefs promote large families, but it doesn't have to be.
 However, if the big family is not the main family for the story, it's almost certainly a religious reason — and almost certainly, most or all of the kids are treated as a unit, not as individuals.
 They may even dress and look identical except for age and gender.

 Cheaper by the Dozen (the book, movie version, and modern remake) has 12.
 In the original movie there's a scene where a representative from Planned Parenthood arrives to ask the mother (who's apparently well known as having her household in order) to head the local chapter... and upon meeting the kids at first thinks it's a boarding school and then gasps in horror, "Why — they're all yours!"